garima533/BloodBankManagementSystem/README.md

 # Project Structure
 A brief overview of the key directories in this project:

--- src/Project/    # Contains all .java source code files
+-- src/Project    # Contains all .java source code files
--- nbproject/      # NetBeans project configuration files -- build/          # Stores the compiled .class files -- dist/           # Contains the final runnable .jar application
+-- nbproject      # NetBeans project configuration files -- build          # Stores the compiled .class files -- dist           # Contains the final runnable .jar application

 # Getting Started
 Follow these steps to get the project up and running on your local machine.